roboflow/inference/docs/workflows/create_workflow_block.md

     === "output dimensionality decrease"

-        In this example, the block visualises crops predictions and create tiles presenting all crops predictions in single output image.
+        In this example, the block visualises crops predictions and creates tiles presenting all crops predictions in single output image.

         ```{ .py linenums="1" hl_lines="31-33 50-51 61-62"}